 Placement (AP) courses, recognized by many universities, allow students to start earning degree credits while still at high school.

 But it also seems that many students deliberately take their time, preferring to stay in college for longer.
-Several colleges have trialled three-year degrees in the past, but phased them out again due to low take-up.
+Several colleges have trialed three-year degrees in the past but phased them out again due to low take-up.
 Upper Iowa University, for example, reported that most students actually wanted the full four-year experience.